pmunts/libsimpleio/README.txt

    _END_STD_C for C++.
 Binding modules are provided for [3]Ada, [4]Java, and [5]Free Pascal.

+News

+     * 13 November 2017 -- Started writing libsimpleio unit tests.
+Added
+       many, many parameter checks to the functions in libsimpleio.
+Fixed a number of errors in the man pages.

 Documentation

    New The user manual for libsimpleio is available at:

    [6]http://git.munts.com/libsimpleio/doc/UserManual.pdf

    The man pages specifying the libsimpleio API are available at:

    [7]libsimpleio.html

 Git Repository